 The day-to-day activities of the MRCC are carried out by the National Health Research Ethics Sub-Committee (NatHREC) established in 2002.
 NatHREC is responsible for ensuring health research proposals are reviewed to safeguard the dignity, rights, safety and well being of research participants.
-Institutions carrying out/hosting health research are encouraged to have institutional review committees to safeguard their image by ascertaining the quality of the research output.
-The Sub Committee is also responsible for overseeing all issues pertaining to health research data and material transfers.
+Institutions carrying out or hosting health research are encouraged to have institutional review committees to safeguard their image by ascertaining the quality of the research output.
+The Sub-committee is also responsible for overseeing all issues pertaining to health research data and material transfers.
 Over the years, the Sub Committee has supported a number of research institutions in Tanzania to establish their own Institutional Ethics Review Committees (IREC) or Institutional Review Boards (IRBs).

 The Committee members are appointed by their respective institutions.
 Members are appointed based on knowledge, qualification and interest on matters of health research and research ethics.
-The NatHREC chairperson is non-affiliated whereas the Secretary is affiliated to the National Institute for Medical Research.
+The NatHREC chairperson is non-affiliated to the National Institute for Medical Research whereas the Secretary is affiliated.

 - Brochure for Investigators

 - Standard Operating Procedures for the National Ethics Committee for use by Other Institutional Research Ethics Committees

 - Guidelines for Insuring Health Research Participants in Clinical Trials